 Artificial intelligence has come a long way in recent years.
 We are all now capable of analyzing data and reaching conclusions without the need for human input.
 Megan Barradell, Product Manager here at sales-i, says that AI “gives you the ability to neatly digest and analyze each piece of data to guide users in making actionable and smart business decisions.
 It takes away the time-consuming human element of having to manipulate and understand big data by investigating a wide range of internal and external sources of information and associating figures that wouldn’t naturally be in your typical line of vision.”

-Megan continues by adding “during this global pandemic, it may not be at the forefront of your mind to use AI, but by doing so, you are more likely to come out of this stronger than ever before.
+Megan continues by adding “During this global pandemic, it may not be at the forefront of your mind to use AI, but by doing so, you are more likely to come out of this stronger than ever before.
 Not only will the AI within sales-i help to identify the risks and growth within your business, but it will instantly drill into important statistics to allow management to identify, track and focus on changes in customer behavior, product sales or revenue figures.
 Whilst companies are fighting to stay afloat, sales-i users could already be ahead of their competition.”

 By using automation for mundane, repetitive, or data-led tasks, users can be freed up for more high-value work.
 Not only are you more productive by saving hours of valuable time, but it makes your life simpler and easier as the operational and repetitive tasks become less of a burden, as the system completes it all for you.
-By using all of the automated reporting function within sales-i, your sales team will have more time to sell, rather than wading through retrospective sales reports.
-It can even be as simple as automatically finding the quickest route to your customer meeting – all the extra tasks that add unnecessary minutes on to a salespersons day are eliminated with sales-i.
+By using all of the automated reporting functions within sales-i, your sales team will have more time to sell, rather than wading through retrospective sales reports.
+It can even be as simple as automatically finding the quickest route to your customer meeting – all the extra tasks that add unnecessary minutes to a salesperson's day are eliminated with sales-i.

 Whatever the technology, businesses need to make sure they are taking advantage of the existing systems they have in place because the reality is, the business world runs faster with technology, and avoiding usage means you aren’t benefiting from any return on investment from your existing subscriptions.

-As a sales-i customer, you have access to hundreds of free online training, which includes the sales-i Training Academy, weekly webinar sessions and one-to-one learning with an expert, as well as practical ‘how-to’ guides that you can save and implement today to get the most out of your investment.
-Whether you’re overlooking your existing technology tools due to lack of knowledge or training opportunities, or even turnover in staff, all of these barriers can be resolved with the support of sales-i.
+As a sales-i customer, you have access to hundreds of free online training, which include the sales-i Training Academy, weekly webinar sessions and one-to-one learning with an expert, as well as practical ‘how-to’ guides that you can save and implement today to get the most out of your investment.
+Whether you’re overlooking your existing technology tools due to a lack of knowledge or training opportunities, or even turnover in staff, all of these barriers can be resolved with the support of sales-i.

-For more information on how to get the most out of sales-i, why not join almost 10,000 attendees in our weekly webinars.
+For more information on how to get the most out of sales-i, why not join almost 10,000 attendees in our weekly webinars?

 So, with all that being said, answer this one question – are you using all the tools you already have at your disposal?
 If not, then now is the time to start.